 The Smoke Point

-The smoke point for cooking oils varies greatly and depends upon the components, origin, and even level of refinement.
+The smoke point for cooking oils varies greatly.
+It depends on the components, origin, and level of refinement for that particular oil.
 The smoke point tends to increase as free fatty acid content decreases and the level of refinement increases.
-The act of heating oil produces more free fatty acid, a process that drives the science behind the cooking rule of not using the same oil to deep fry more than twice.
+Additionally, the act of heating oil produces more free fatty acid which, in turn, lowers the smoke point.
+This drives the science behind the cooking rule that you should not use the same oil to deep-fry more than twice.

 Smoking Points of Cooking Fats & Oils